Your cart is currently empty!

 Doing anything that requires conscious thought uses up resources in the brain.
 It uses up self-control.
 While self-control is like a muscle that can be developed, every time we do something that requires self-control or any kind of executive functioning in the brain, we use up brain resources.
 That means if your dog’s ability to sit calmly is learned but not yet automatic, they are using up resources processing what you want rather than using those resources toward keeping their cool instead.

-5. Fear is not Forgotten
+5. Fear is not Forgotten, Caution will Always Be Needed

-Yes, this is unfortunate.
 Trainers are familiar with the term extinction.
 Extinction is the gradual weakening and disappearance of a learned response.
 When we work with our dog and their triggers, we are trying to make the aggression response extinct.

 But extinction is not the same as forgetting.
 It is a relearning process – what is defined as inhibitory learning.
 Unfortunately it takes longer and is more fragile than fear learning.
 A fear response that has thought to become extinct can re-appear under stress, over time, or if the part of the brain that is involved in inhibiting the fear response is otherwise occupied on another mental task.